Sentry Group: Legal cases

 In 1991, Michael Redman of Virginia brought a product liability suit against Sentry Group after his coin collection was stolen out of his Sentry Supreme Safe, Model #5570.
 Redman noticed the safe in a Value-Tique advertisement that appeared in the magazine Coin World.
-The magazine had advertised the safe as a “burglar deterrent”.
+The magazine had advertised the safe as a "burglar deterrent".

 Redman won the jury verdict in district court, but the case was appealed.
 The United States Court of Appeals for the Fourth Circuit reversed the decision, holding that Redman failed to present evidence demonstrating that the safe violated industry standards, government standards, or reasonable consumer expectations.
-Redman's safe was specifically designed to meet fire-resistant standards, but not “burglar deterrent” standards, even though it did provide “a degree of protection against burglary.”
-An expert witness testified that materials that enhance burglar-resistance on safes consequently reduce the fire-resistance.
+Redman's safe was specifically designed to meet fire-resistant standards, but not "burglar deterrent" standards, even though it did provide "a degree of protection against burglary".